AntonioCarioca/ColorGrid/README.md

 ## 📬 Contact

-If you have any suggestions, ideas or would like to contribute, please get in touch or open an issue!
+If you have any suggestions, ideas or would like to contribute, please get in touch or open an issu e!